opendevsecops/guide-aws-hacking/README.md

 Although s3 buckets are the pinnacle of AWS security, there is so much more one can do.
 And as it happens, attackers do!

+The purpose of this project is to provide some guidelines of the various tips, tricks and techniques that take to compromise an AWS account.

 ## Fingerprinting

 The more you know about the target organisation the better you can do when you try to find security vulnerabilities.

-### AWS Acount ID Fingerprinting

-Information about related account ids that belongs to the target organisation is not directly available.
-There are however, various techniques that can be used to obtain such information.
-This information can be subsequently used to find AWS account ids.
+This principle broadly applies to anything and AWS is no exception.
+Generally, we try to find AWS account ids, ARNs, IP addresses, Role Names and other related AWS information.

-#### Public Code Repositories
+### Public Code Repositories

 Public code repositories belonging to the target organisation could contain artifacts related to AWS accounts such as ARNs (Amazon Resource Names).
 [Gitleaks](https://github.com/zricethezav/gitleaks) is a tool which comes extremely useful in such situations.
 In fact, OpenDevSecops official [Gitleaks Docker Build](https://github.com/opendevsecops/docker-gitleaks) contains prebuilt configuration files that can be used to enumerate AWS resources.
 Here is an example: